Shorthand/shorthand_connect_wordpress/shorthand_connect/trunk/README.txt

  - Firstly make sure that your www directory is owned by the correct user
  - In your wp-config.php file, add `define('FS_CHMOD_DIR', 0777 )`;
  - Contact help@shorthand.com and ben@shorthand.com for further support and feedback
+ - Some WP Plugins can aggressively cache or control how content is displayed at the theme-level; check page templates to ensure nothing is conflicting.